jphalimi/PythonForMIC/Doc/library/curses.rst

 .. function:: initscr()

    Initialize the library.
-Return a :class:`WindowObject` which represents the whole screen.
+Returns a :class:`WindowObject` which represents the whole screen.

    .. note::